St Giles' Church, Camberwell: Organ

 The organ at St Giles' is a historically significant instrument, designed by Samuel Sebastian Wesley.
 Before embarking on his career as a cathedral organist and composer, Wesley, one of Samuel Wesley's seven children, was organist for several years in the old church of St Giles'.
 After the 1841 fire, Wesley returned to St Giles' to design the new organ in 1844 and played it at the opening recital.

 The three-manual organ was constructed by James Chapman Bishop, a British organ builder founded in 1807 which as Bishop & Son remains one of the oldest and last surviving organ builders in the country.
 Bishop & Sons continues to service and maintain the St Giles' organ to this day.
 The organ underwent restoration in 1890 and again in 1960.
 Although it has undergone some adaptations, it retains its original mechanical 'tracker' action, albeit operated electro-pneumatically since the 1960 work.

 2015 restoration

 In 2015, St Giles' Church embarked upon a major appeal to raise £500,000 in order to overhaul and restore the organ.
 Much of the 1960s electrical system is beyond repair and the organ's pipes require significant restoration.
 As part of the fundraising campaign there was a world record attempt by the Director of Music and organist at St Giles', Ashley Valentine, who attempted to set the world record for the "longest marathon church organ playing" in June 2015.

 Church bells

 St Giles' has a ring of ten bells cast in 1844 by the firm of Mears at the Whitechapel Bell Foundry.
 The largest, the Tenor, weights 24 cwt (1,220 kg).

-Worship

-St Giles' is in the Catholic tradition of the Church of England.
-There are two services on Sundays, a said service at 8:00 am and a sung Parish Mass at 10:00 am.
-There is another said service on Wednesdays at 10am.